Key Points

 You may also see worms in the stool or vomit.

 Your veterinarian will typically give your sick puppy a deworming medication as well as a preventative medication.
+Regular parasite prevention is critical for all your pets, and with a little proactive care, you can help them avoid worms and other pests.

-8. Ear infection
+8. Ear infections

-This condition can be genetic, and certain breeds are predisposed to ear infections.
+This condition can be genetic, and certain breeds are also predisposed to ear infections.
 However, moisture, ear mites, or hypothyroidism can also be a cause.

-Signs of an ear infection include:
+Signs of an ear infection in dogs include:

 - Head shaking